Buy Excessive Sweating Treatment

 Localised sweating

-It is the most common form of excessive sweating that only affects about 1-3 % of the population.
-It is a condition in which you sweat merely at your body's specific parts, such as your underarms, groin, hands, feet, and face.
-Localised sweating does not boost the chances of an illness.
-A lot of people face embarrassment in their day-to-day life because of primary focal hyperhidrosis.
+This is the most common form of excessive sweating but only affects 1–3% of the population.
+In this condition, known as primary focal hyperhidrosis, you sweat only from specific parts of your body, like your underarms, groin, hands, feet and face.
+Localised sweating doesn't boost the chances of an illness.
+But it can cause embarrassment and irritation in your daily life.

 Generalised sweating

-Some people mistake anxiety sweating with excessive sweating because people with anxiety disorders tend to sweat more than others, but it isn't the same as hyperhidrosis.
-However, people can have these two conditions at the same time.
+Some people mistake anxiety sweating with excessive sweating.
+This is because people with anxiety disorders tend to sweat more than others.
+But this isn't the same as hyperhidrosis.
+And you can have both conditions at the same time.

-To get a diagnosis, the doctor carries a physical examination of the patient.
-They ask specific questions that help them understand your condition better.
-They might also ask to get a sweat test done in which they coat your skin with a powder that turns to purple when the skin gets wet or sweaty.
+To get a diagnosis, your doctor will do a physical examination.
+They will ask you specific questions to understand your condition better.
+They might also do a sweat test.
+In this test, your doctor coats your skin with a powder that turns purple when it gets wet.

 What are the causes of excessive sweating?